Industrial Development Corporation (IDC) Bursary South Africa 2024

 ABOUT THE IDC BURSARY PROGRAMME – FIELDS COVERED

-The IDC is inviting students to apply for bursary funding, for the 2022 academic year.
+The Industrial Development Corporation (IDC) is inviting students to apply for their bursary programme, for the 2024 academic year.

 - Analytical Chemistry